If you’ve been reading my blog posts for a while, you’ll know the topic of self-care is really important to me.

 Non-negotiable number nine: Doing things that nurture me

 This does not have to be big.
 Wearing a favorite sweater, reading a good book, or baking a cake…these are simple and easy things to do.
-Of course, writing is also on my list.

 If you are a partner, I encourage you to make a list of your non-negotiable self-care.
 What are you already doing?
 What would you like to do more or less of?
 What areas can you improve on?